maratai/craftery/audio_music/vst_masterlist.md

 - District Xeo - "Submerge in the sound of underground electro, with whiplashing beats, aquatic synths, and spacey pads."
 - Driver - "A versatile, creative distortion and filter effect.
 Take tracks from subtle filtering to all out mayhem."
 - Drop Squad - "The sound of dubstep, with punchy drums, wobbles, synths and deep basses."
 - **East Asia**.
-Listen, they have Korean folk/traditional instruments in here too!
+They have Korean folk/traditional instruments in here too!
 Tons of controls for tuning and ~scales.
 - Enhanced EQ.
 - FM8 - FM synthesis.
 - **Freak**.
 Modulation effect.